 Academia presents a plethora of opportunities to those seeking them out.
 I’m able to interact with amazingly diverse student bodies, well-educated faculty and devoted staff members.
 People work in this industry because they want to be here; they’re motivated by the incredible benefits and feelings that come from helping others succeed in life.

 I bring this can-do attitude to all projects and workplaces.
+As much as I love the campus atmosphere, I’m taking these skills into the private sector and to enterprise software.

 PS I’m usually down for coffee and chatting more about UX, yoga, charcuterie… 😉